-The goal of Mozilla’s *Privacy Not Included buyer’s guide is to help consumers shop smart — and safe — for products that connect to the Internet.
-Many companies don’t provide clear information about the privacy and security of the connected devices they sell.
-Is your personal data being used in ways you may not have anticipated or expected?
-What are the risks of buying a product that collects your health data?
+The goal of Mozilla’s *Privacy Not Included buyer’s guide is to help consumers shop smart — and safe — for products and apps that connect to the Internet.
+It is often difficult for consumers to get clear, concrete information from companies about the security and privacy of their connected products.
+Is your personal data being shared or sold in ways you may not have expected?
+What is the company’s known track record for protecting the user data they collect?
 How does the company regularly test for and fix security vulnerabilities?

-It’s difficult for consumers to get clear, concrete information from companies about the security and privacy of their connected products.
-With this guide, we hoped to help consumers navigate this landscape by understanding what questions they should ask before buying a device.
+With this guide, we hope to help consumers navigate this landscape by understanding what questions they should ask and what answers they should expect before buying a connected tech product.

 Here is the methodology we used to develop this guide.